Reflections from the Cockpit November 2007

 Punctual

 Imagine having a group of paddlers all possessing these traits.
 Would you think you now had safety in numbers?
 I would love to have a group of paddlers with these traits as my regular paddling partners.
 However, I know from experience that there are conditions that can occur that can put you into a position of being alone even though you are in a group.
 That is why I am such an advocate for self-sufficiency.
 I often refer to a favorite quote I heard about whitewater paddling, “It is a solo sport you should never do alone.”
 When conditions get real difficult, will you be able to count on the group?
 “A group is as strong as its weakest link.”
-If this quote is true, then the safety in numbers is as strong as the weakest paddler.
+If this quote is true, then the safety in numbers is as strong as the weakest/least experienced paddler.

 I hope you can see where I am heading with this concept.
 I don’t think it is fair to transfer the responsibility of your well being onto the members of the group.
 By assuming the group will help you, you are really saying, “my well being is the group’s responsibility.”
-In truth, your well being is completely your responsibility.
+In truth, your well being is completely your own responsibility.
 Just because you are in a group, it does NOT mean that help from the group will be available if and when you need it.
-I find the safety in numbers concept an attitude that breeds being unprepared.
+I find the safety in numbers concept an attitude that can breed being unprepared.

 When you are trying to move up the skill ladder to the next level of paddling, it is best to go out with those already at that level.
 Before you go with that group, I feel you have a responsibility to tell them you are not at their level and then ask if it would be OK to join them.
-I would also indicate your current skill level, in detail, to the group members.
+I would also honestly indicate your current skill level, in detail, to the group members.
 If they decide they want to take on the extra responsibility (your lesser experience), then you will have a chance to gain more experience.
 I will be honest and say that the real world rarely works this way.
 In truth, many groups are usually loosely formed with the group members being casual about who is paddling with them.
 This is why groups get in trouble.
 The group thinks there is safety in numbers when in fact it may turn out to be liability in numbers.

 When you paddle in a group, take responsibility for your own safety and well being, rather than thinking it is the responsibility of the group to do so.
 In addition, I suggest you take the time to really know who is in your group.
-So, is there safety in numbers?
-I think the best we can say is, “A well trained group is better prepared than an untrained group.”
-Individually you can strengthen a group by asking, “What do I need to do to be an asset to the group?”
+As a group you need to know that each member of the group can handle the expected conditions of the day.
+The closer the skill and experience levels are within the group means there may not be a so called weak link.

 Wayne Horodowich